Skip to main content

 Back up anything you can't afford to lose first.
 This rewrites how your system boots.
 It's reversible until you run commit β€” but treat it as risky until you've rebooted and confirmed everything works.

-For the full phase-by-phase breakdown, filesystem support (Bluefin LTS/XFS, LVM, LUKS, dedicated /var), rollback, and troubleshooting, see the project README.
+For the full phase-by-phase breakdown, filesystem support (Bluefin LTS/XFS, LVM, LUKS, dedicated /var), rollback, and how to fix problems, see the project README.

 See also

-• Dakota β€” the image you're migrating to
+• Dakota β€” the image you move to